thelfer/mfem-mgis/docs/paper/joss/paper.md

 These features are described in the tutorial: `https://thelfer.github.io/mfem-mgis/web/tutorial.html`

-# Numerical results
+# Numerical Results

-Some examples are available in the open-source github: `https://github.com/latug0/mfem-mgis-examples`.
+Installation and deployment on desktop or large computers is based on the Spack package manager [10].
+With MMM, we were able to carry out a multi-material elastic modelling on computing clusters.
+Scalability performance is good on a few thousands of CPU cores.
+Despite the very high level of abstraction and the genericness of MMM (multi-material and arbitrary behaviours), the overhead appears reasonably limited, roughly 30% compared to a pure MFEM version which provides very optimised and specialised kernels (this was tested on an elastic setting with 2 materials).
+Several examples can be found on the open-source GitHub
+repository: `https://github.com/latug0/mfem-mgis-examples`.
 Below is a non-exhaustive list of examples running on supercomputers.

-- Representative Elementary Volume (REV) of combustible Mixed Oxides for nuclear applications:
+## Representative Elementary Volume (REV) of Combustible Mixed Oxides for Nuclear Applications:

  - Periodic boundaries conditions.
  - Impose evolution gradient for different materials.
  - Mesh is generated using `MEROPE` and `GMSH`.
  - Elasto-viscoplastic behavior law
  - 17% of inclusions.
  - Simulation details :
  	- Around 10M of DoFs
  	- 1,024 `MPI` processes.
   	- 5 seconds (40 timesteps)
   	- Runtime : 1h32
  - Comparisons with results on FFT from paper "HOMOGENIZATION OF NONLINEAR VISCOELASTIC THREE-PHASE PARTICULATE COMPOSITES"
  <figure>
 <p align="center">
   <img